alexandrutomescu/MixedPerfectPhylogeny/README.md

 	r4;0;1;1;1;0;1
 	r5;0;1;0;0;0;0

-The program also outputs the perfect phylogeny tree of this output matrix, is dot format.
+The program also outputs the perfect phylogeny tree of this output matrix, in dot format.
 This can be visualized by e.g., [Graphviz](http://www.graphviz.org).
-For example, the tree for this output matrix is
+For example, the tree of this output matrix is

 matrix_alg1.out.csv.png